freedomofpress/securedrop-workstation/README.md

 ## Bringing SecureDrop to Qubes

 This project aims to make journalists' experience working with SecureDrop less onerous while retaining the current security and privacy features SecureDrop provides.
-We're doing that by running the set of journalist-facing tools (which currently spans multiple Tails installations and requires physical USB drives to move data) to a single computer running mulitple virtual machines, with data moved as automatically and transparently as possible between otherwise-isolated VMs.
+We're doing that by moving the set of journalist-facing tools, which currently spans multiple Tails installations and requires physical USB drives to move data, to a single computer running mulitple virtual machines, with data moved as automatically and transparently as possible between otherwise-isolated VMs.

-The current VM architecture more-or-less follows the recommended SecureDrop deployment, but replaces physical machines with Qubes virtual machines.

 ### Architecture